gkotian/gkotian.github.io/travels/_posts/2010-06-24-second-day-in-tayrona.md

 When I came back to Cabo del San Guia, I seriously considered spending another night at Tayrona - mainly to be in the hut on the hillock, but I knew I would go insane if I had to deal with the mosquitoes again.
-So with a heavy heart and many "last looks", I said farewell to one of the most stunning places I've even been to and made my way back - first to Arrecifes, then through the jungle, then the bus ride to the main entrance of Tayrona, then another bus to Santa Marta and finally to my dorm room in Hostel La Luna.
+So with a heavy heart and many "last looks", I said farewell to one of the most stunning places I've ever been to and made my way back - first to Arrecifes, then through the jungle, then the bus ride to the main entrance of Tayrona, then another bus to Santa Marta and finally to my dorm room in Hostel La Luna.
 It was close to midnight by the